FOSSCODY-1/R.M.P.D.Ranasinghe/README.md

 ![Main Window](window.JPG)

 ### Creating the graph
-Enter the number of vertices and click on Create Graph button
+Enter the number of vertices and click on Create Graph button <br />
 ![](creategraph.jpg)

 ### Adding an edge
-Enter the source and destination vertices and click on Add Edge button button
+Enter the source and destination vertices and click on Add Edge button button <br />
 ![](addinganedge.jpg)

 ### Performing BFS
-Enter the starting node and click on BFS button
+Enter the starting node and click on BFS button <br />
 ![](bfs.jpg)

 ### Performing DFS
-Enter the starting node and click on DFS button
+Enter the starting node and click on DFS button	 <br />
 ![](dfs.jpg)

 ### Printing the graph
-Click on Print Graph button
+Click on Print Graph button	 <br />
 ![](print.jpg)

 ## License